 - We reached 1.78m people

-MDS World Awareness Day 2016
+MDS World Awareness Day FLASHMOB!

-A happy bunch gathered around Harrods and danced to the song I am what I am by Gloria Gaynor.
+A cheerful bunch from the Bearcat Running Club stormed the Cabbage Patch Pub in Twickenham and started dancing to the tune of Gloria Gaynor "I am what I am"!!
 We wore our MDS t-shirts with pride and raised awareness of MDS!